sethmerck/Car_Data/README.md

 This is a personal project to aid in my search of buying another used car.

 The Python scripts I used to collect and clean used car data are located in this repository.

-Text files in "assets" folder were used as lists to iterate over after being read into Python.
+I then compiled these scripts into one script "main.py" which automatically runs once a week using GitHub Actions.
+The output of this python script is a cleaned csv file of all relevant car listings in the state of Georgia from cars.com.

 CSV files in "outputs" folder were then used to create Tableau dashboard located <a href="https://public.tableau.com/app/profile/sethmerck/viz/GeorgiaUsedCarData/Dashboard1">here.</a>